tmek/UE4CodeSamples/README.md

 ### Inheritance

-The files: <br/>
 https://github.com/tmek/UE4CodeSamples/blob/master/Source/AdventureGame/AdventureGameCharacter.h
 https://github.com/tmek/UE4CodeSamples/blob/master/Source/AdventureGame/Public/Interactable.h
 https://github.com/tmek/UE4CodeSamples/blob/master/Source/AdventureGame/Public/InteractableActor.h

-Implement a player interaction system using inheritance.
-Designers can easily create derived blueprints that responde to the use and stop using blueprint events.
+The files above implement a player interaction system using inheritance.
+Designers can easily create derived blueprints that respond to the use and stop using blueprint events.
 One flaw of this approach is it would be difficult to make classes that have already derived from actor (such as ACharacter) interactable.
 This can be demoed in the "ExampleMap"

 ### Composition

-The files: <br/>
 https://github.com/tmek/UE4CodeSamples/blob/master/Source/AdventureGame/Public/Components/InteractionComponent.h
 https://github.com/tmek/UE4CodeSamples/blob/master/Source/AdventureGame/Public/Components/InteractableComponent.h

-Implement a player interaction system using composition.
+The files above implement a player interaction system using composition.
 Designers can easily add an Interactable Component to any existing blueprint or class to make it player interactable.
 This can be demoed in the "TestMap".
 As a comparison Characters in this level have been given and interactable component that will make them jump when the player presses the interact key.

+## Other Project Features

+* UE4 Interfaces
+* UE4 Typed Enums
+* UE4 TArrays
+* Soft Object References
+* Basic 3D math
+* AI
+ * AI Controllers
+ * Behavior Trees
+ * Behavior Tree Tasks
+ * Blackboards
+* Events/Notifications by
+ * virtual overrides
+ * blueprint implementable events
+ * blueprint native events
+ * dynamic multicast delegates
+* Use of Pointers/References
+* Skeletal Animation Retargeting
+* Project Content Organization